zenaton-samples/hubspot-contacts-sync/README.md

 # Hubspot Contact Sync

-This Zenaton project shows how you can use the Hubspot integration to sync contacts and their information based on events happening inside your own application.
+This Zenaton project shows how you can use the Hubspot integration to sync inbound contacts based on events happening inside your own application.

-The workflow launches when the user registers to the application, sync its information with Hubspot and detects if the user is in trouble to set a property on the Hubspot contact which will allow someone to reach out to the user to help them.
+The workflow launches when the user registers in the application.
+It checks to see if the user is an existing contact and updates their information or adds a new contact.

 ## How to run it